-In addition to unrestricted net position and other grant sources, the FSS forfeited escrow account can fund FSS supportive services.
+In addition to other grant sources, the FSS forfeited escrow account can fund FSS supportive services.
 See Section 6-I.E.for eligible supportive services costs.

 Public Housing FSS Supportive Services

 In public housing, the PHA may fund reasonable and eligible FSS supportive service costs in the FSS program from the Operating Fund.
 However, the costs of FSS supportive services are only reimbursed through the operating subsidy when appropriations allow it.